MauroDataMapper/docs/docs/resources/client/typescript.md

 import { MdmResourcesConfiguration } from '@maurodatamapper/mdm-resources';
 ```

-or, as illustrated in the Mauro UI application, create a custom service to pull all the classes into a single location (see
+Or, as illustrated in the Mauro UI application, create a custom service to pull all the classes into a single location (see
 `mdm-resources.service.ts` within the `mdm-ui` project).

+---

 ## REST Handlers